|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

 This area is fenced off and gated, but at present admission is still free, and it remains a sort of park with ruins.
 It is a pleasant place to walk, particularly if you have more time in Athens and would like to spend some of it in areas with no traffic.
 Although it was once part of the centre of classical Athens, the ruins here are neither remarkable nor distinct, and are of interest mainly to those interested in the city's ancient history.

 Athena directs the giant Gigas, who carries a large rock (or rocks),

 in the building of the "Pelasgic walls" of the Acropolis.

 |The ancient Greeks called the former inhabitants of Greece Pelasgians (Πελασγοί, Pelasgoí).

 The remains of prehistoric walls on the Acropolis, built of large uncut stone, are also referred to as Mycenaean and Cyclopean.
-Because of the large size of the rocks used to build in prehistoric times, legends grew that the builders were giants, hence the name "Cyclopean walls", after the homeric giant Cyclops.
+Because of the large size of the rocks used to build in prehistoric times, legends grew that the builders were giants, hence the name "Cyclopean walls", after the mythical giant Cyclops (see Homer).

 Image after an illustration from a 5th century BC red figure vase in The Acropolis of Athens by Martin Luther D'Ooge (1839-1915).
 Macmillan, New York, 1909.
 (Originally from Strena Helbigiana, 1900.)